3v401/HackTheBox/Builder/README.md

 ##### How to use Jenkins-CLI

 The general syntax of using Jenkins-CLI.jar can be found [here](https://www.jenkins.io/doc/book/managing/cli/#using-the-client).
-The command should be:
+A general command should be:

 ```
 java -jar jenkins-cli.jar [-s JENKINS_URL] [global options...] command [command options...] [arguments...]
 ```

+Now that we know the general command structure.
+How do we modify it such that we inject a payload?

 ##### How to insert Payload into Jenkins 2.441